hettlage/token-auth-request/specs/index.rst

 The package must pass the following tests.

-1. If a correct username and password are passed to `token_session`, the first time one of the HTTP verb methods is called on the returned object, a POST request to the given URL is made with the username and password passed as a JSON string.
+* If a correct username and password are passed to `token_session`, the first time one of the HTTP verb methods is called on the returned object, a POST request to the given URL is made with the username and password passed as a JSON string.
 Assuming the token has not expired, further calls don't make such a request.
-2. If a correct username and password are passed to `token_session`, assuming the token has not expired, all subsequent HTTP requests (after the initial request for a token) have an Authentication header with the correct string.
+* If a correct username and password are passed to `token_session`, assuming the token has not expired, all subsequent HTTP requests (after the initial request for a token) have an Authentication header with the correct string.
-3. If an HTTP request is made and the current token's expiry time is less than one minute in the future, a new token is requested and subsequent HTTP requests use the new token in the Authentication header.
+* If an HTTP request is made and the current token's expiry time is less than one minute in the future, a new token is requested and subsequent HTTP requests use the new token in the Authentication header.
-4. The logout method removes username, password, token and expiry date.
+* The logout method removes username, password, token and expiry date.
+* No token is requested if the `no_authentication` property is set to `True`.
-5. An AuthException is raised if the server replies with a 401 error when a token is requested.
+* An AuthException is raised if the server replies with a 401 error when a token is requested.
-6. An AuthException is raised if an HTTP request is made after the logout method has been called.
+* An AuthException is raised if an HTTP request is made after the logout method has been called.
-7. An exception is raised if the server replies with a status code other than 200 or 401.
+* An exception is raised if the server replies with a status code other than 200 or 401.
-8. `auth_request_maker` changes the function for making the body of an authentication request.
+* `auth_request_maker` changes the function for making the body of an authentication request.
-9. `auth_response_parser` changes the function for parsing the response of an authentication request.
+* `auth_response_parser` changes the function for parsing the response of an authentication request.

 Implementation
 --------------